3.7.1. Rules for drawing territories

 Assign garages to their own territories (as Industrial zones) if they are named garage co-ops or major garage complexes (regardless of if they have an official name).Note.

 Unnamed garage complexes located next to other “industrial zone” territories can be included within the broader polygon for that territory.

-Draw garages themselves as buildings of the “ Structure, building site ” category.
+Draw garages themselves as buildings in the “ Structure, building site ” category.

 Don't draw building sites for private homes on the map.

 - When drawing territories, observe the mapping rules concerning items that are forbidden to draw on YME.

 You can nest territories in cases where the nested territory is part of a larger territory and encompassed by it (for example, if a power plant is on the territory of a factory).